csci-1301/csci-1301.github.io/docs/about/user_guide.md

 useSavedState: false, // TEMPORARY, to debug the explorer.
 ```

+## Website

+- The favicon are in the quartz branch, at `quartz/static/`, and have been generated using <https://realfavicongenerator.net/>.

 ## Resources Organization

-The source code repository is organized as follows
+The [source code repository](https://github.com/csci-1301/csci-1301.github.io)'s main branch is organized as follows:

 path | description
 --- | ---